Justinfact/imc-ilms/README.md

   **Q: Do you have an 'offline' version of the script (that does not use wget)?**

-  **A:** The script can be run 'offline' automatically since v0.99 - it will check if the my-ilms-$1.txt (where $1 is 5.6/5.7) exists in the home directory, and download  from github with wget only if it cannot be found.
+  **A:** The script can be run 'offline' automatically since v0.99 - it will check if the file my-ilms-$1.txt (where $1 is 5.7/8.0) exists in the current directory, and download from github with wget only if it cannot be found.

   **Q: Can I run the script silently (without prompting)?**